WHO REGULATES GARAGES?

 “deceptive trade practice” if a garageman “fraudulently alters any contract, written estimate of repairs, written statement of charges or other document.”

-If a garage commits a “deceptive trade practice,” you may complain to either the District Attorney’s Office (702-671-2501) or the Nevada Attorney General’s office (702-486-3420).
-Either of them may seek criminal sanctions, civil penalties of up to $10,000 or court orders stopping the illegal practice and refunding your money.
+If a garage commits a “deceptive trade practice,” you may complain to the Nevada Attorney General’s office (702-486-3420).
+They may seek criminal sanctions, civil penalties of up to $10,000 or court orders stopping the illegal practice and refunding your money.

 You also have the option of filing a lawsuit for money damages.
 (NRS 41.600 (3)(a)) If the garage is guilty of fraud, you may seek punitive damages.
 (NRS 42.005) If your claim for damages is less than $10,000, you may file in small claims court without an attorney.
 Legal Aid Center of Southern Nevada conducts a class to teach you how to represent yourself in small claims court.